yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/01-create-a-polyline/README.md

 Note

 Implementing a custom edge style from scratch is an advanced concept.
-In a lot of cases, other approaches like template styles, or decorating built-in styles with custom elements are sufficient.
+In a lot of cases, other approaches like template styles or decorating built-in styles with custom elements are enough.
 For more information the topic of styling graph items, please have a look at [Edge Styles](https://docs.yworks.com/yfileshtml/#/dguide/styles-edge_styles).

 ## Subclassing EdgeStyleBase

 yFiles for HTML provides an abstract base class which provides the basic functionality to create a custom edge style.
 We start with a custom subclass of [EdgeStyleBase](https://docs.yworks.com/yfileshtml/#/api/EdgeStyleBase).

 ```
-class CustomEdgeStyle extends EdgeStyleBase {
+export class CustomEdgeStyle extends EdgeStyleBase {
   protected createVisual(context: IRenderContext, edge: IEdge): Visual | null {
     return null // TODO - create the SVG element
   }
 }
 ```

 This code will not produce anything visible, yet.
 We first have to implement the `createVisual` method.
 This method returns an SVG element, wrapped into an [SvgVisual](https://docs.yworks.com/yfileshtml/#/api/SvgVisual).
 Let’s begin with a polyline, which connects two nodes via multiple line segments running through its bends.
 We will switch to a more complex visualization later on.
-We use a SVGPathElement to render the polyline:
+We use an SVGPathElement to render the polyline:

 ```
 protected createVisual(context: IRenderContext, edge: IEdge): Visual | null {